 Discuss prostate cancer testing with your doctor

 Medical authorities do not recommend that all men should be tested for prostate cancer.
-In fact, most authorities suggest that men should make their own choice about whether or not to be screened.
+In fact, most authorities suggest that men should make their own choice about whether or not to have a PSA test.

 While we now have some evidence that regular testing may prevent prostate cancer deaths, there are concerns that many men may be diagnosed and treated unnecessarily as a result of being screened, with a high cost to their health and quality of life (such as incontinence and impotence).
-However, the option of active surveillance, whereby a low risk cancer is watched closely instead of being treated, helps to lower these risks.
+However, the option of active surveillance, where a low-risk cancer is watched closely instead of being treated, helps to lower these risks.

 Some men prefer to have a test anyway, to reassure themselves.
 One approach now recommended by the Urological Society of Australia and New Zealand is to have a single PSA test at age 40.
 The results of the test might give an indication of risk from prostate cancer over the following 15 to 20 years.

 Men with a family history of prostate cancer (a father or brother diagnosed at an early age) or men who have previously had an elevated test result are at higher risk and may also consider a test.
-Ultimately, it is a decision only you can make.
+Ultimately, it is a decision only you can make, but your doctor can help you with information and support.

 If you are unsure after considering the benefits and uncertainties of testing and your own risk from the disease, discuss it with your doctor.